 Overall, divorce is something that we all hope to avoid but is sometimes a necessary endeavor.
 When it comes to student loans, outside of a house this can often be the largest dollar figure in the divorce proceedings.
 It is important to get the advice of a lawyer concerning student loans before going in to the trial in order to maximize what you may or may not have to pay back.

-Contact one of our attorneys for fair legal representation.
+If you find yourself asking: “how are student loans split during a divorce?”, contact one of our Seal Beach family law attorneys for fair legal representation.
 Call 562-431-4333 or contact us online today.